MORVAH SCHOOLHOUSE

 As well as Chun Quoit there are two other prominent barrows on Chun Downs, one to the north west and one to the south west.
 A furnace on the northern edge of the fort, containing traces of tin and iron slag, indicates that mineral processing was carried out here during the Iron Age.

-St Ives Road, is on open access land criss-crossed by public footpaths.
+Chun Castle, which stands by a historic trackway known as the Old St Ives Road, is on open access land criss-crossed by public footpaths.
 Locals used the water from a well within the inner walls of the fort right up until the 1940s, and water remains in the well to this day.
 It was used for domestic purposes and for superstitious reasons, such as promoting perpetual youth.
 Pagans still make pilgrimages to Chun Castle on days of religious significance.

 From: Cornwall Guide